Dr Meiko O'Halloran

 North American Society for the Study of Romanticism

-British and Scottish Romanticism, especially the work of James Hogg (1770-1835), national identity, Romantic poetry, the figure of the poet, imagined literary ancestries, journeys of the imagination and other worlds (from Virgil and Dante to Byron, Shelley, and Keats), utopianism, Romantic-era fiction, the Gothic, canon-making, parodies, theatre culture, and periodicals and anthologies of the late eighteenth and early nineteenth centuries.
+British and Scottish Romanticism, especially the work of James Hogg (1770-1835), national identity, Romantic poetry and the figure of the poet, imagined journeys and representations of other worlds (from Virgil and Dante to Byron, Shelley, and Keats), utopianism, Romantic-era fiction, the Gothic, canon-making, parodies, and early nineteenth-century periodical culture.

 My monograph, James Hogg and British Romanticism: A Kaleidoscopic Art (Palgrave Macmillan, 2016), argues for Hogg's centrality to British Romanticism, resituating his work in relation to Romantic contemporaries who include Byron, Blake, Scott, Baillie, Wordsworth, Coleridge, Southey, and Keats, and tracing his important inter-textual relationships to predecessors such as Spenser, Shakespeare, Johnson, Sterne, Gray, Collins, Macpherson, and Burns.
 Hogg creates a unique literary style which, I argue, is best described as 'kaleidoscopic' in view of its similarities with David Brewster's kaleidoscope, invented in 1816.
 Through original new critical readings of a spectrum of Hogg's key works in a range of genres, my book demonstrates how Hogg's kaleidoscopic literary practice unsettles and reshapes our canonical understanding of the Romantic period and his place in it.

-My other recent work includes an article on 'Keats and Romantic Conceptualisations of the Poet' in Romanticism (2016) and an essay in the forthcoming collection, Keats's Places/Placing Keats, edited by Richard Marggraf Turley (Palgrave Macmillan).
+My work on Keats includes an article on 'Keats and Romantic Conceptualisations of the Poet' in Romanticism (2016) and a chapter on 'Poetic Genealogies: Keats's Northern Walking Tour' in the forthcoming essay collection, Keats's Places, edited by Richard Marggraf Turley (Palgrave Macmillan, 2018).

 I am currently working on a book project, 'Re-figuring the Role of the Poet: the Romantic Poets and their Legacy', which examines the ways in which poets such as Coleridge, Shelley, Hogg, Keats, and Byron re-defined the social role and relevance of the poet, using imagined other-world spaces to interrogate and explore the socio-political and artistic concerns of their day.

-I have supervised a number of MLitt research projects and am currently supervising two postgraduate research students: Lauren Matthews, whose MPhil project investigates Mary Shelley's short fiction, and Callum Fraser, whose PhD project concerns Romantic representations of fallenness.
-I welcome enquiries and applications from prospective students who are interested in postgraduate research at Masters or Doctoral level in any of my areas of expertise, particularly the work of Hogg, Keats, Byron, Shelley, Coleridge, and other Romantic poets and novelists.
+I have co-supervised two PhDs, an MPhil, and a number of MLitt research projects to successful completion.
+I am currently supervising an MLitt on the Romantic Poet-Critic.
+Other topics on which I have supervised include Mary Shelley's short fiction, Romantic representations of fallenness, the poetry of Wordsworth and Shelley, the work of Rousseau, and the nineteenth-century short story and the penny dreadful.
+I welcome enquiries and applications from prospective students who are interested in postgraduate research in any of my areas of expertise, particularly the work of Hogg, Keats, Byron, Shelley, Coleridge, and other Romantic poets and novelists.

 SEL2203 Revolutionary Britain, 1789-1832